victorwestmann/tutorial/django_installation/README.md

     Successfully installed django
     Cleaning up...

+> If you get an error when calling pip on Windows platform please check if your project folder (djangogirls) is in a pathname that does NOT contains spaces.
+If it does please move it to another path (suggestion: C:\djangogirls).

 > If you get an error when calling pip on Ubuntu 12.04 please run `python -m pip install -U --force-reinstall pip` to fix the pip installation in the virtualenv.

 That's it!
 You're now (finally) ready to create a Django application!
 But to do that, you need a nice program to write your code in...